-So before I carry on it’s worth mentioning that shoes don’t make the climber.
-Everybody has different preferences and reasons for wearing certain pairs, hell Adam Ondra even wore two at once for a particular climb to make use of their strengths and weaknesses.
+So, before I carry on, it’s worth mentioning that shoes don’t make the climber.
+Everybody has different preferences and reasons for wearing certain pairs.
+Hell, Adam Ondra even wore two different shoes at once for a particular climb to make use of their strengths and weaknesses.

-After watching some IFSC World Cups, it quickly became clear that the Hiangles are a favorite of Janjas.
+After watching the IFSC World Cups, it quickly became clear that the Hiangles are a favorite of Janjas.

-So the Hiangles have unlined leather upper, this unlined leather is the more stretchy of the materials used in climbing shoes.
-What this means is that when you buy a pair it’s better to get super tight as it will stretch a fair bit.
+The Hiangles have unlined leather upper, which is one the most stretchy materials that’s ever used in climbing shoes.
+What this means is that when you buy a pair it’s better to size them super tight as they will definitely stretch a fair bit.

 With Stealth C4 rubber and an aggressive downturn, the shoes are pretty good for anything overhanging.
 The rubber is pretty standard on high-performance shoes and the aggressive downturn helps your toes catch holds or jutted out bits of rock while climbing anything steep.

-Even with this change in mind, most buyers are still happy with the shoe, just annoyed about the lack of communication regarding the change from Adidas.
+Even with this change in mind, most buyers are still happy with the shoe in the end – just annoyed about the lack of communication regarding the change from Adidas.

 While if it’s unclear if Adidas has made any changes to 5.10’s sizing since taking over in 2011, users still agree that it’s a pretty damn good shoe.